kisslinux/kiss/README.md

 Kiss's `build` operator handles a package from its source code to the installable `.tar.gz` file.
 Sources are downloaded, checksums are verified, dependencies are checked and the package is compiled then packaged.

+NOTE: `build` without an argument will rebuild the entire system.

 ### `kiss checksum pkg`

 Kiss's `checksum` operator generates the initial checksums for a package from every source in the `sources` file.